tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 ### 15. Student Do: Using CRUD (20 min)

-In this activity, students will utilize CRUD operations (Create, Read, Update, Delete) on the provided data.
+In this activity, students will utilize CRUD operations on the provided data.

 **Files:**